sanscript-tech/hacking-tools-scripts/Python/Emails_extractor_from_web_pages/README.md

 ## Introduction
-Emails_extractor is a python script wihih eill extract all email in a web page using regular expressions This script will crawl through web page and retrive all emails in a web page and store them in a excel sheet
+Emails_extractor is a python script which will extract all emails in a web page using regular expressions This script will crawl through web page and retrive all emails in a web page and store them in a excel sheet

 ## Libraries Used